AndreaN33/EECS301-Lab1/README.md

 :warning: Please only use the repositories on the EECS301 GitHub account for EECS301 related class work.

 ## Lab Due Date

-The lab report submission will be due by 3:00pm on 09/01/2017.
+The lab project and report will be due by 3:00pm on Jan 26, 2018.

-All files and code should be submitted to GitHub following the [Submission Guidelines](Lab1-Guide/GitHub-SubmissionGuide.md) by the submission deadline.
+All files and code must be committed and pushed to GitHub by the submission deadline.
+The submission process is detailed in the [**Lab Submission Guide**](Lab1-Guide/GitHub-SubmissionGuide.md).

+The PDF version of the lab report also needs to be submitted to Canvas by the same submission deadline.

 ## Grading Rubric

 * Submitting Name / Email / GitHub username - 10 pts
 * Submitting Report in Markdown format - 10 pts
+* Submitting Report to Canvas in PDF format - 10 pts
-* License Setup window image included in the report showing installed licensed modules (4 total) - 40 pts
+* Quartus License Setup image included in the report showing installed licensed modules (4 total) - 20 pts
-* Running Demo code in Quartus and screen shots of results - 40 pts
+* Running Demo code in Quartus and including screen shots of results in report - 40 pts
+* Simulating design in ModelSim and including screen shot of waveform results in report - 40 pts
+* Button Press Table included in report - 10 pts

 ## Reference Material